COVID-19 – stay in touch with racing’s response

 - The Horserace Betting Levy Board (HBLB) and the Racing Foundation agreed an immediate combined £22m cashflow and hardship funding package to support British racing during the coronavirus outbreak.
 The organisations worked in conjunction with parties within British racing, with the objective of providing timely funds where they are most needed, whilst also ensuring the contributions are made in an accountable and sustainable manner which is in line with the objectives of both organisations.

-- Great British Racing (GBR): the sport’s promotional arm re-released Jockey Fit home workout videos, which can be shared from here.
+- Great British Racing (GBR): the sport’s promotional arm re-released Jockey Fit home workout videos during lockdown periods, which can be shared from here.
 Working collaboratively with racing bodies, they created and shared messages of support for NHS and key workers.

 - Weatherbys: the sport’s administrator printed PPE sewing patterns for volunteers in the Northamptonshire area to create scrubs for GPs & Hospitals.
 They launched a successful ‘Silks on Screens’ initiative in support of NHS Charities Together, where they produce owner silks phone screensavers on demand, in exchange for a small donation.
 Find out more and get yours here.

-Jockey Club Estates in Lambourn mow giant NHS lettering into the grass next to their gallops.
+- Jockey Club Estates in Lambourn mowed giant NHS lettering into the grass next to their gallops.

 - Allertons: the video below shows how the team who usually produce racing silks worn by jockeys volunteered their time to make scrubs for NHS workers.

-- #GoRacingGreen and Unibet: arranged a special lunch and garden party for residents of Goodwood’s local care home during Glorious Goodwood, to brighten up the day for those most vulnerable.
+- #GoRacingGreen and Unibet: arranged a special lunch and garden party for residents of Goodwood’s local care home during Glorious Goodwood in August, to brighten up the day for those most vulnerable.
 Read more here.

 Trainers, Owners & Jockeys

-- Richard Hannon: pledged to donate £25 per winner to NHS Charities once racing resumes.
+- Richard Hannon: pledged to donate £25 per winner to NHS Charities.

-- Kennet Valley Thoroughbreds: the ownership syndicate committed to donate a percentage of prizemoney to Racing Welfare once racing resumes; the amount will be subject to individual syndicate member agreement to opt in.
+- Kennet Valley Thoroughbreds: the ownership syndicate committed to donate a percentage of prizemoney to Racing Welfare; the amount will be subject to individual syndicate member agreement to opt in.

-- Frankie Dettori: donated 1,000 bottles of iPRO sports drinks to Newmarket Hospital staff as they work to treat patients during the coronavirus pandemic.
-The hospital which has 100 NHS staff and is now being used as a testing centre.
+- Frankie Dettori: donated 1,000 bottles of iPRO sports drinks to Newmarket Hospital staff as they work to treat patients during the first wave of the pandemic.
+The hospital has 100 NHS staff and was also being used as a testing centre.
 “It’s my local hospital and we try to support the staff there.
 As soon as I’m given the green light, I want to drive the truck there and hand over the drinks personally.
 As a shareholder I thought it would be a good gesture to give some of our product to the brilliant NHS staff at the Newmarket Hospital.”
 Dettori also set up an appeal for the Italian Red Cross and is hoping to raise £100,000 for the NHS through the Equestrian Relief initiative.
-A new raffle in aid of NHS Charities Together, run by the Racehorse Lotto, will see one lucky winner enjoying a day as a racehorse owner.
+A raffle in aid of NHS Charities Together, run by the Racehorse Lotto, saw one lucky winner enjoying a day as a racehorse owner and raised over £10,000.

-- Rebecca Menzies has launched the ‘Rainbow Applause Racing Club’ in support of NHS charities.
+- Rebecca Menzies launched the ‘Rainbow Applause Racing Club’ in support of NHS charities, raising £25,000 so far.
 All prize money that racing club horse Rainbow Applause (named by Rebecca’s Twitter followers) wins, plus any profits the club makes will be donated to NHS charities.

-- Tom Dunlop: son of trainer Harry, used his hour of allocated exercise each day during lockdown to run the all-weather gallops of Lambourn in order to raise money for the Lambourn Riding for the Disabled Association.
-The 14-year-old has now completed all 25 miles of the Jockey Club Estates but has continued his fundraising by moving to the private gallops of local Lambourn trainers.
+- Tom Dunlop: son of trainer Harry, used his hour of allocated exercise each day during the first lockdown to run the all-weather gallops of Lambourn in order to raise money for the Lambourn Riding for the Disabled Association.
+The 14-year-old completed all 25 miles of the Jockey Club Estates but continued his fundraising by moving to the private gallops of local Lambourn trainers.
 You can support Tom’s efforts via the link here.

 Download and view the BHA’s return to racing document below: